-The project will set aside housing for children with high medical needs and their families through a partnership with Seattle Children's /Mary’s Place.
-It will also offer housing to veterans and their families as well as to senior veterans.
-A public plaza, child care center and ground-floor retail will provide services for transit riders and the broader neighborhood.
+The project sets aside housing for children with high medical needs and their families through a partnership with Seattle Children's and Mary’s Place, and also offers housing to veterans, senior veterans and their families.
+On the ground floor is an all-ages playground for residents, a bilingual childcare center run by El Centro de la Raza, several retail spaces and a public plaza, providing services for residents, transit rider and the broader neighborhood.

-Sound Transit and the Seattle Office of Housing partnered to create affordable housing adjacent the station by offering the property at a discounted land price, as well as up to $15 million in pre-committed affordable housing financing from the City of Seattle.
+Sound Transit and the Seattle Office of Housing partnered to create affordable housing at the station by offering the property at a discounted land price, as well as $15 million in pre-committed affordable housing financing from the City of Seattle.
 The project was made possible in part by a Joint Development Agreement with the Federal Transit Administration.
-Bellwether Housing and Mercy Housing Northwest are developing the project, which is anticipated to open in 2022, just a year after light rail service starts to Roosevelt Station.
+Bellwether Housing and Mercy Housing Northwest developed the project, which opened in June 2022.

-Cedar Crossing will meet or exceed Washington State Evergreen Sustainable Development Standards.
-It will offer fewer than 75 parking stalls and provide storage for at least one bicycle for every apartment.
+Cedar Crossing meets Washington State Evergreen Sustainable Development Standards and includes a green roof with solar panels.
+It offers fewer than 75 parking stalls and provides storage for at least one bicycle for every apartment.

 Affordability: Approximately 254 units affordable to families earning 60 percent of area median income or less, with approximately 1/3 of the units sized as two- or three-bedroom apartments for families.

 A view of Cedar Crossing from NE 66th St.

 A public plaza provides gathering space and a connection through the block.

 Right next door to Roosevelt Station, Cedar Crossing provides unbeatable access to light rail.

 Green roof and solar panels for a more sustainable development.

 Signage directs people to where they need to go.